 - Students who require an AC unit year-round should contact the Office of Disability Services at 215-895-1401 or email firstname.lastname@example.org

 AC units are not provided for common areas.
 Organization-provided AC units may be installed during the dates referenced above at no charge.

-University Housing allows the organization to assign rooms so long as University Housing is kept aware of roster changes.
+University Housing allows the organization to assign rooms so long as University Housing & Fraternity and Sorority Life are kept aware of roster changes.
 Please talk with the House Director prior to approving room changes.
 The House Director will track paperwork and keys associated with room changes.
 Students may not swap keys amongst themselves.